wirepair/autogcd/README.md

 ## Notes
 The chrome debugger service uses internal nodeIds for identifying unique elements/nodes in the DOM.
 In most cases you will not need to use this identifier directly, however if you plan on calling gcdapi related features you will probably need it.
 The most common example of when you'll need them is for getting access to a nested #document element inside of an iframe.
 To run query selectors on nested documents, the nodeId of the iframe #document must be known.

+### Elements
+The Chrome Debugger by nature is far more asynchronous than WebDriver.
+It is possible to work with elements even though the debugger has not yet notified us of their existence.
+To deal with this, Elements can be in multiple states; Ready, NotReady or Invalid.
+Only certain features are available when an Element is in a Ready state.
+If an Element is Invalid, it should no longer be used and references to it should be discarded.

 ### Frames
 If you need to search elements (by id or by a selector) of a frame's #document, you'll need to get an Element reference that is the iframe's #document.
 This can be done by doing a tab.GetElementsBySelector("iframe"), iterating over the results and calling element.GetFrameDocumentNodeId().
 This will return the internal document node id which you can then pass to tab.GetDocumentElementsBySelector(iframeDocNodeId, "#whatever").